hpothapragada/mapper/README.md

-# mapper
+# Mapper for Graphs

-A Distributed Mapper to do Topological Data Analysis on Graphs
+Using A  Distributed Mapper to do Topological Data Analysis on Graphs

 How can we TDA to turn high dimensional data about graph nodes (telco and/or bank users) into a 2-D representation for better insights?